vuejs/awesome-vue/README.md

  - [vue-viewports](https://github.com/scaccogatto/vue-viewports) - Define your custom viewports and use them in your components.
  - [vue-responsive](https://github.com/reinerBa/Vue-Responsive): Vue.js(2.x) directive to hide/show HTML-elements with the Bootstrap 4, 3 or self defined breakpoints.
  - [vue-match-media](https://github.com/drenglish/vue-match-media) - Vue 2.x-compatible plugin that offers a consistent, semantic approach to making components media query-aware.
+ - [vue-media-query-mixin](https://github.com/jofftiquez/vue-media-query-mixin) - Vue 2 media query mixin that can be used in both component js and component template.
+Compatible with bootstrap and vuetify viewports. `wXS` returns if screen width is xs, `wSM` returns true if screen width is sm, etc...

 ### Form